 Thank you for your response

-Cess is a form of tax and an additional levy by the Central Government to raise funds for specific purpose.
-Cess is resorted to only when there is a need to meet specific expenditure for the Public welfare and to be discontinued once the objective is met.
+Cess is a form of tax and an additional levy by the Central Government to raise funds for a specific purpose.
+Cess is resorted to only when there is a need to meet the specific expenditure for the public welfare and to be discontinued once the objective is met.

-Education cess should be used only for Education purpose.
-Even if the amount is unspent from particular Cess collection in any year, it should be carried forward and used in the following year and can not be used for any other purpose.
+Education cess should be used only for educational purposes.
+Even if the amount is unspent from a particular cess collection in any year, it should be carried forward and used in the following year and can not be used for any other purpose.

-Further, Cess fund either in full or part need not be shared by the Central Government with State Governments unlike few of normal taxes.
-Government also resorts to Cess as it is easy to introduce, modify and abolish compared to normal taxes as any change in normal tax need to go through a lot of procedure.
-While communication regarding Cess can be be easily done through a notification to that effect, changes in normal tax requires amendments in the law.
+Further, the Cess fund either in full or part need not be shared by the Central Government with State Governments, unlike a few normal taxes.
+The government also resorts to Cess as it is easy to introduce, modify and abolish compared to normal taxes as any change in normal tax needs to go through a lot of procedures.
+While communication regarding Cess can be easily done through a notification to that effect, changes in normal tax require amendments in the law.

 Central Government has introduced various cesses and all of them are not computed in the same manner.
 Few of the examples are Infrastructure Cess on Motor Vehicles – 1 – 4%; Clean Environment Cess – flat of Rs 400 for every tonne of Coal, Education cess on tax amount including surcharge

-Education Cess at 2% was introduced to meet Government’s commitment to provide and finance universalised quality basic education needs of poor people in India as an additional levy on basic tax liability.
+Education Cess at 2% was introduced to meet Government’s commitment to providing and financing universalised quality basic education needs of poor people in India as an additional levy on basic tax liability.

-Accordingly, ‘Secondary and Higher Education cess’ was discontinued and ‘Health and Education Cess’ at 4% on tax (including surcharge) was introduced.
-Finance minister estimated an additional collection of Rs 11,000 crores with an increase of cess by 1%.
+Accordingly, the ‘Secondary and Higher Education cess’ was discontinued and ‘Health and Education Cess’ at 4% on tax (including surcharge) was introduced.
+The finance minister estimated an additional collection of Rs 11,000 crores with an increase of cess by 1%.
 Finance Budget 2018 was approved in both parliament houses and received President’s assent on 29 March 2018 and was enacted.
-Hence, Health and education cess will now be levied from financial year 2018-19.
+Hence, Health and education cess will now be levied from the financial year 2018-19.

-Though cess is different from normal taxes from Government’s perspective, it is as good as any tax for common man as it is only going to increase his outflow.
+Though cess is different from normal taxes from Government’s perspective, it is as good as any tax for the common man as it is only going to increase his outflow.
 While increased cess on direct taxes increases the tax outflow, cess on indirect taxes may increase the cost of various products in most cases and thereby increasing the cost of living.
-For eg: Infrastructure cess increased cost of motor vehicles as companies passed on the additional cess to customers by hiking car. prices.
+For eg: The infrastructure cess increased the cost of motor vehicles as companies passed on the additional cess to customers by hiking cars prices.